-I am fascinated by the exuberant and finely detailed structures found in languages which linguists call 'morphological complexity.'
+I am fascinated by the exuberant and finely detailed structures found in languages which linguists call inflectional morphology.
 I explore this using traditional qualitative linguistics (description, typology and historical linguistics) enhanced with computational and mathematical methodologies.

 My previous project was a typology of distributed exponence where I am examined the boundaries of redundant structures in morphology across languages from around the world.
 Funded by the British Academy.
 [NF160104]